 Then to connect everything and hold your makeshift countertop up we came up with a cleat system!
 One cleat was put on the wall in the back to hold up the second cleat along the side.
 The side cleat ran the entire length of the side board for the countertop.
 But that’s not all!
 We had to then attach a third board to go down in the front for those front planks to attach to!
 It was basically a way to hold everything up and together and to the walls.

 We created the 3-sided cleats and attached them to the back wall and the side walls.
 (You can see all of this in the pictures).
 We attached the cleats primarily with our nail gun.
 However on one of the back walls there was not a stud so we used a couple anchors and screws to attach to the drywall.

 Then all that was left was to measure for those front planks!
 We measured and cut those planks and again used our nail gun to attach them to the front cleats!
 And that was that!
 It was much easier than some of our other plans, and very pretty too!
-We finished it up with pretty stain and some sealant (that protects against water) then painted the silver legs of the utility sink with this spray paint!
+We finished it up with the same stain as the folding counter and some sealant (that protects against water) then painted the silver legs of the utility sink with this spray paint!

 And Voila!
 My new utility sink was created!
 It may sound confusing when explaining it, but it is exceptionally easy.

 I just love how my new sink turned out, and I can honestly say that a utility sink looks stylish!
 And for such a minimal amount of time and money!
 The boards probably cost me around $10 or less, which is all I had to buy for this project.
 We had all the tools, the spray paint, stain and sealant already from previous projects!
 How neat is that?!
 If you have any questions, don’t hesitate to ask.
 And if you liked this project make sure to check out the full Laundry Room Makeover!